Ronny & Julia (TV series)

-Ronny & Julia was the Sveriges Television's Christmas calendar in 2000.
+Ronny & Julia is the Sveriges Television's Christmas calendar in 2000.

 Plot

 The series is based on the Måns Gahrton and Johan Unenge books about Ronny & Julia, and is a modern retelling of William Shakespeare's Romeo and Juliet, but friendly to children and family, and with a happy ending.

 Video

 The series was released to VHS in the year 2000. and to DVD on 27 October 2006.